 After you die, your second owners and/or beneficiaries need to contact TreasuryDirect by phone or email, effectively saying:

 The owner of this account died.
 I’m the [second owner or beneficiary] of some bonds in the account.
-Please give those bonds to me.
+Please transfer those bonds to my account.

 If your beneficiary has their own TreasuryDirect account, you can let the beneficiary see which I Bonds they’re a beneficiary of by granting them View rights on those I Bonds.
-The process to grant View rights to the beneficiary is the same as the process to grant Transact rights to the second owner, as I showed in the previous post.
+The process to grant View rights to the beneficiary is the same as the process to grant Transact rights to the second owner, as I showed in How To Grant Transact Right on I Bonds to the Second Owner.
 You also have to do it bond by bond.

 Whether you should set up your I Bonds with a beneficiary versus a second owner depends on whether you want to let someone transact on those bonds on your behalf when you’re still living.
 A beneficiary can only be granted View rights.
 A second owner can be granted either View or Transact rights.
 In a sense, the second owner with Transact rights is like a beneficiary plus a power of attorney.
 The second owner with only View rights can’t do anything more than a beneficiary.